Gaelledumont/Projet-MLA/README.md

 - Implement the CamemBERT architecture (based on RoBERTa) for the French language.
 - Train the model on OSCAR.
-- Evaluate performance on NLP tasks: POS tagging, parsing, NER, and NLI.
+- Evaluate performance on NLP tasks: POS tagging, dependency parsing, NER and NLI.
 - Compare the results with those of the original paper.

 ---